petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 - The distribution image or Azure Compute Gallery resource.
 - The storage account, container, or blob that the `File` customizer is accessing.

-Also, ensure the staging resource group name is uniquely specified for each image template.
+Also, ensure that the staging resource group name is uniquely specified for each image template.

 For more information about configuring permissions, see [Configure VM Image Builder permissions by using the Azure CLI](image-builder-permissions-cli.md) or [Configure VM Image Builder permissions by using PowerShell](image-builder-permissions-powershell.md).